-One of our most popular courses, in Rigging 101 we focus on learning rigging not simply learning Maya, balancing the art and technical skills needed help improve your ability to rig characters and get hired.
+One of our most popular Rigging Dojo courses, in Rigging 101 we focus on learning the character rigging why, not simply learning Maya.
+We work hard balancing the art and technical skills needed help improve your ability to rig characters and get hired.

 Our 101 courses are mentored with industry professionals so you always have a trusted guide for your learning journey.
 Being able to ask questions and have downloadable video critiques along with lifetime course access help create a lasting resource for our students.